jakebreeze/jakebreeze/README.md

 - 🤗 I’m interested in data analytics and finance

-- 🚀  I’m currently learning ML and algo-trading with Python

 <!---
 jakebreeze/jakebreeze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.